marisawodrich/style-transfer/README.md

 We were not able to test our local version using a GPU, so adaptions might be necessary there.
 However, there should be no issues running the code on CPU, although we would not recommend it as the optimization process can take very long without a GPU.
 We tested the environment setup on Windows machines.
 1. [Colab](https://colab.research.google.com/drive/1QyBRdjDXfPIMuP-nY-vcj8sMbqkp2viM#scrollTo=gS0RpbSgFcXb)
 2. Local (You should have Anaconda or Miniconda installed):
-    * Create a new conda environment with python version 3.7.10 (command: conda create --name NAME python=3.7.10)
+    * Create a new conda environment with python version 3.7.10 uring the following command (please adapt NAME to your preferred environment name)
+      * conda create --name NAME python=3.7.10
-    * Activate the environment (conda activate NAME)
+    * Activate the environment using with the following command
+      * conda activate NAME
-    * Go to the directory you would like this repo to be cloned in
+    * Go to the directory (PATH) you would like this repo to be cloned in
+      * cd PATH
     * Run the following commands:
       * git clone https://github.com/marisawodrich/style-transfer.git
       * cd style-transfer